fmcmendonca-maker/GC/readme.md

+this is branch nav2 an i will now proceed with mods

 this is an experiment, not to be useed for any live or real scenario All the values are a very crude apèroximation to real numbers